KhronosGroup/SYCL_Reference/source/iface/device.rst

   bool is_accelerator() const;

-Returns true if the device is an accelerator, false otherwise.
+Returns True if the device is an accelerator, False otherwise.

 get_platform
 ============